Chevy Bolt RecallLast updated on: September 14, 2021

 Chevy bolt recall Faqs

 In November 2020, General Motors (GM) announced a recall of all Chevy Bolt EV vehicles for model years 2017-2019.
 GM expanded the recall to include all 2020-2022 model year Chevy Bolt EV and EVU models in August 2021.
 If you or a loved one owns a Chevy Bolt EV or EVU, read the following FAQs for more information regarding what to do next and your rights.

 What Is a Vehicle Recall?

-A vehicle recall happens when a car manufacturer or the National Highway Traffic and Safety Administration (NHTSA) determines that a vehicle, equipment, car seat, or tire creates an unreasonable safety risk or fails to meet minimum safety standards, meaning that the car or a part of the car has a safety defect.
+A vehicle recall happens when a car manufacturer or the National Highway Traffic and Safety Administration (NHTSA) determines that a vehicle, equipment, car seat, or tire creates an unreasonable safety risk or fails to meet minimum safety standards, meaning that the car has a safety defect.
 The United States Code for Motor Vehicle Safety (Title 49, Chapter 301) defines motor vehicle safety as “the performance of a motor vehicle or motor vehicle equipment in a way that protects the public against unreasonable risk of accidents” that would occur because of “the design, construction, or performance” of the car.
 Motor vehicle safety also protects against unreasonable risk of death or injury that would result from any accidents.

 Why Is There a Chevy Bolt Recall?